-- For the school size, "Small" = 6000 or less students; "Medium" = 6000 12000 students; and "Large" = more than 12000 students. - "Metro" indicates the school is located in a major metropolitan area; "suburban" means it's in either a small town or a suburban area; and "rural" means it's in a rural area. - The amounts by the dollar sign (\$) represent estimated in-state and out-of-state tuition/fees plus room/board costs based on 2023-24 or 20243-25 figures.
+- \bullet For the school size, "Small" = 6000 or less students; "Medium" = 6000 12000 students; and "Large" = more than 12000 students. - "Metro" indicates the school is located in a major metropolitan area; "suburban" means it's in either a small town or a suburban area; and "rural" means it's in a rural area. - The amounts by the dollar sign (\$) represent estimated in-state and out-of-state tuition/fees plus room/board costs based on 2023-24 or 2024-25 figures.
 The listed amount doesn't include the cost of books, travel, personal expenses, etc. These costs can add 5-15% to your total.
-For an exact cost breakdown, visit the college's website. - An "N/A" by a field indicates that information is not available or not applicable. - This book is updated annually, however, school/team data may have changed since the last revision.
-If you want to verify a coach's contact information, go to your preferred search engine, then type in: [College Name] Athletic Staff Directory.
-When the link comes up, click on it, then scroll down to (or search for) the listing for the softball team.
+For an exact cost breakdown as well as financial aid information, visit the college's website. - An "N/A" by a field indicates that information is not available or not applicable. - This book is updated annually, however, school/team data may change at any time.
+If you need to verify a coach's contact information, go to your search engine and type in: "College Name" Athletic Staff Directory.
+When the link appears, click on it and scroll down to the listing for the softball team.

 NOTE: Some coaches choose not to provide phone numbers and/or email addresses.
-If a coach's phone or email are not listed here, try searching the Athletic Dept. Staff Directory for a main phone number.
-You can call that number and ask for the softball coach's phone or email.
+If a coach's phone or email aren't listed on the college's website, try searching the Athletic Dept. Staff Directory for a main phone number.
+Call that number and ask for the softball coach's phone or email.
 If there is no Athletic Dept. main phone number listed, try calling the Athletic Director's office and ask for the softball office phone number and/or email.